overview/overview-server/znmeb-docker/README.md

         * postgresql-9.3 or later
         * git
         * libreoffice
+    * On Windows or MacOS X I've built Docker images to perform these operations.
+See https://github.com/znmeb/overview-docker for the details.

 1. ***VERY IMPORTANT:*** You will need to edit `/etc/hosts`.
 Open a terminal and type